Skip to content

 In the Bobs and Tweets series, Kristy Caldwell, the illustrator, and I are creating a big world on Bonefish Street (where our characters live) and populating the community with interesting, imperfect, relatable characters—all kinds of kids and families—from many diverse backgrounds with different world views.

 Teachers tell me that for kids to be successful in school they need strong support at home, but of course, all families are not the same.
 Most young kids go to school every day shouldering some kind of stress at home beyond their control, and some kids are just not comfortable with how their families behave.
 I wanted to get a few of those “elephants out of the room” and help kids meet relatable characters who have challenges, and yet find ways to be their own best selves, navigating life successfully, in spite of their families’ imperfections.
-And I wanted to make these stories funny—not too heavy handed—easy to read (in rhyme), fully illustrated (in color), and comfortable and fun for all families to share.
+And I wanted to make these stories funny—not too heavy-handed—easy to read (in rhyme), fully illustrated (in color), and comfortable and fun for all families to share.

 Some readers of the Bobs and Tweets books identify with Dean Bob, the youngest in his family.
 Dean keeps his room neat, loves to read and write and go to the library, takes excellent care of his dog, Chopper, and prefers an orderly lifestyle.
 But the rest of his Bobs are well…slobs.
 The Bobs tend to be rowdy, build skateboard ramps in the middle of the street, and love a good-natured food fight.

 Lou, the youngest Tweet, is also different from the rest of her family.
-The Tweets are meticulous and embrace a healthy lifestyle filled with kale and hiking and classical music.
-Lou, on the other hand, never cleans her room, loves sugary Blurpee drinks from the Bonefish Street Community Pool snack bar, and with her cat, Pretty Kitty, dances with gusto to rock ‘n’ roll.
+The Tweets are meticulous and embrace a healthy lifestyle filled with kale hiking and classical music.
+Lou, on the other hand, never cleans her room, loves sugary Blurpee drinks from the Bonefish Street Community Pool snack bar, and with her cat, Pretty Kitty dances with gusto to rock ‘n’ roll.

 But in spite of the frustrations of living with families who are not like them, Dean and Lou assert their individuality and stay true to themselves.
 And it is a happy accident (or perhaps a deliberate ploy by a character named Mo who we meet in Book One?) that the Bobs and Tweets unwittingly move across from each other on Bonefish Street, so Dean and Lou can meet, and share their stories of life in their families, and become best friends.

 What I love about the Bobs and Tweets is that, even as they pursue their own unorthodox lifestyles, they respect Dean and Lou—the youngest in each family—and give them space—and family support—to be themselves.
 The Bobs and Tweets may not always behave well in public but they always show up, they are always supportive, and they value family and community most of all!
-For me, the real theme of the Bobs and Tweets books is: Family Matters.
+For me, the real theme of the Bobs and Tweets books is Family Matters.

 10 Books for Kids with Supportive Families